-Buying a home will likely be the biggest investment you make in your life.
-Before you close, you'll want to know that no individual or entity has a right, claim or lien to the property.
+Buying a home will likely be the largest investment you make in your lifetime.
+So before you close, you need to know that nobody else has a claim to the property.

-A title company ensures that your new home doesn't carry encumbrances and other legal obstacles.
+A title insurance company ensures that your new home doesn't carry expensive encumbrances and other legal obstacles.

-The title company searches the title history of the property.
-Through its research, the title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.
+The title company performs an extensive search on the property's title history.
+Through its research, the title company can usually identify any title problems that may arise and clear up these problems before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
+It will also cover what the title company is responsible for.
 Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.